kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 and make progress.
 -->

-- Influence scheduling based on the ResourceClaimTemplates and ResourceClaims associated with a PodGroup or its Pods (See [KEP-5732](https://kep.k8s.io/5732)).
+- Influence how Pods are placed onto Nodes based on the ResourceClaimTemplates and ResourceClaims associated with a Workload, PodGroup or Pod (See [KEP-5732](https://kep.k8s.io/5732)).
-- Allow claims to be allocated for more than 256 Pods (See [KEP-5194][kep-5194]).

 ## Proposal